straysheep-dev/straysheep-dev.github.io/docs/blog/posts/proxmox.md

 - Under Datacenter, select your proxmox-ve hostname > System > Network > Create
 - Name it, check `[x]` autostart, create
-- Now click "Apply Conifguration" at the top, so your new `vmbrX` shows as "Active: Yes"
+- Now click "Apply Configuration" at the top, so your new `vmbrX` shows as "Active: Yes"

 Now when creating the VM: